Type of claim: Investigating

 - in Saudi Arabia, contracts worth a total of $3.4bn, comprising two EPC projects for Petro Rabigh Phase II worth $463m, two EPC contracts at Jazan worth $1.4bn on 4 December 2012, and an EPC contract as part of Fadhili Gas Plant worth $1.56bn on 16 Nov 2015.

 On 7 February 2019, Petrofac stated that the SFO had not charged any of its companies or any other employees, adding that no current board members are alleged to have acted with Lufkin.
 Its statement said: “Although not charged, a number of Petrofac individuals and entities are alleged to have acted together with the individual concerned.”

 Petrofac International Limited is a 100% owned subsidiary of Petrofac Limited.

 On 25 November 2019, the Financial Times reported that Petrofac is alleged to have maintained a false set of accounts to hide bribes to foreign government officials.
 The story stated this allegation has been made as part of the ongoing investigation by US regulators into Unaoil.

-Stewarts is monitoring the situation to determine whether shareholders of Petrofac Limited may have a claim against Petrofac in the English courts.
-We are awaiting further details from the regulatory investigations into both Petrofac and Unaoil.
+Stewarts is monitoring the situation to determine whether shareholders of Petrofac Limited may have an economically viable claim against Petrofac in the English courts.

 You can see a full list of our current securities litigation cases and investigations here.